 Candidate will ride in the Come and Take It Celebration parade as her final send-off.
 Vehicle will be sponsored by a local car dealership that is in good standing with the Gonzales Chamber of Commerce.

-During the Come and Take It Celebration sashes will be presented to the Queen and all her court at the announcement.
+During the Come and Take It Celebration, sashes will be presented to the Queen and all her court at the announcement.

 Each contestant must be available to have her picture made at a future appointed time.